TalaoDAO/hedera-vc-api/examples/02-VC-status.md

 The `http://localhost:3004` url must be valid url storing another Verifiable Credential with a status list.
 Replace with the location of your API.

-To issue this credential, let's `POST` it to the appropriate url:
+To issue this credential, let's `POST` it to the appropriate url.
+We still need to wrap it in a payload with a `credential` property, and this time the `options` property won't be empty since it's holding the `credentialStatus`.

 ```sh
 curl -X 'POST' \